change-hi/change-hi.github.io/morea/smart-data-collection/experience-smart-data-collection-installation.md

 <i class="fa-solid fa-triangle-exclamation fa-xl"></i> **Heads up!**
 <hr/>

-On your first time using a MANA terminal, it will show a "do you trust this system" prompt, simply type "yes" and enter.
+On your first time using a Koa terminal, it will show a "do you trust this system" prompt, simply type "yes" and enter.
 </div>